 In the late 1890s California had passed the State Penal Code 297 prohibiting burials anywhere except in an established cemetery.
 Such as one established by a city, county, national, religious or an organization.

 On June 3, 1887, the Roman Catholic Archdiocese established Holy Cross, the first cemetery in Colma.

 On March 26, 1900, the City and County of San Francisco passed an ordinance that there were to be no more burials allowed, as the land was too valuable to be wasted on the cemeteries, it was to be used for the living.

 January 14, 1914, eviction notices were sent out to all cemeteries to remove their bodies and monuments.
 Colma then inherited hundreds of thousands of bodies.
 Many went into mass graves as there were no relatives to pay the $10.00 for removal.

 August 5, 1924, Lawndale became an incorporated city of 2.2 square miles.
 The Association of Cemeteries was headed by Mattrup Jensen and Joe Cavalli, the town blacksmith was made Marshal.

 In December 1941, the name Lawndale was changed back to Colma.
 The U.S. Post Office stated that there was an established Lawndale in Southern California.
 Colma had been able to use the name Lawndale without repercussion, as all residents and businesses had been using the Colma Post Office with a box number for delivery addresses.

-For more information on all seventeen cemeteries, including the pet cemetery please go to the Cemeteries Contacts and Locations page for a list and location of all cemeteries, a list of our famous underground residents or directions to the final resting place of Wyatt Earp.
+For more information on all sixteen cemeteries, including the pet cemetery please go to the Cemeteries Contacts and Locations page for a list and location of all cemeteries, a list of our famous underground residents or directions to the final resting place of Wyatt Earp.
 You may also view our interactive map at the bottom of the Cemeteries Contacts and Locations page for directions to a specific cemetery.